Efficient many-body non-Markovian dynamics of organic polaritons

+This provides a benchmark of our numerics: \Cref{fig:3a} shows excellent agreement between the spectral weight derived from the analytical result \cref{eq:C} and that from measurement of the correlator using the PT-MPO method at \(k=0\).
+Figure~\ref{fig:3b} then illustrates the \(k\) dependence of the spectrum for \(\Omega=200\)~meV.

-This then provides a benchmark of our numerics which are found to be in excellent agreement (\cref{fig:3a}).
-When the system is pumped, i.e.\ for \(\Gamma_\uparrow \neq 0\), no analytical results are available and it is necessary to determine both the spectrum and its occupation numerically.
-We calculate the photoluminescence \(\mathcal{L}\)~\cite{Keeling2010} for this purpose,
+When the system is pumped, i.e.\ \(\Gamma_\uparrow \neq 0\), no analytical results are available and it is necessary to determine both the spectrum and its occupation numerically.
+Here we calculate the photoluminescence~\cite{Keeling2010},

-In \cref{fig:3b,fig:3c,fig:3d} \(\mathcal{L}(\omega)\) is plotted at a fixed cavity detuning \(\Delta=-20\)~meV for four pump strengths at successively stronger light-matter couplings.
-Note that, in contrast to the mean-field calculation of the steady-state photon number in \cref{fig:2}, the photoluminescence contains an incoherent part and so does not vanish below threshold.
+Figure~\ref{fig:3c} shows \(\mathcal{L}_{\vect{k}=0}(\omega)\) at fixed detuning \(\Delta=-20\)~meV and \(\Omega=200\)~meV for four different pump strengths.
+At the weakest pump strength, \(\Gamma_\uparrow=0.1\Gamma_\downarrow\), the system is below threshold yet \(\mathcal{L}_{\vect{k}}(\omega)\) does not vanish since, in contrast to the mean-field calculation of the steady-state photon number, the photoluminescence contains an incoherent part.
+Plotting the \(k\) dependence of the spectrum in this case [\cref{fig:3d}] makes clear this arises from the lower polariton.

-At the weakest light-matter coupling, \(\Omega=100\)~meV in~\cref{fig:3b}, only the highest pump strength we consider is sufficient to induce lasing.
-The (coherent) lasing contribution is indicated by the delta peak superimposed on the black \(\Gamma_\uparrow=1.2\Gamma_\downarrow\) curve.
-This lasing frequency occurs noticeably to the right of the peak luminescence: the conditions to maximize \(\mathcal{L}\), which depends on both the density of states and their populations, does not, in general, coincide with the point at which the lasing instability develops.
-We explore this further by examining the real and imaginary parts of the inverse Green's functions, which we show in Ref.~\cite{supplement}, as the transition is approached.
-Increasing the light-matter coupling (\cref{fig:3c,fig:3d}) brings the threshold down and significantly redshifts the spectrum.
-Deep into the lasing phase, at \(\Gamma_\uparrow=1.2\Gamma_\downarrow\), the peak luminescence is now observed above the lasing frequency.
+At higher pump strengths, \(\Gamma_\uparrow=0.3, 0.6, 1.2\Gamma_\downarrow\) in \cref{fig:3c}, the system is above threshold, with the coherent lasing contribution indicated by a delta peak superimposed on the spectrum.
+In particular, for \(\Gamma_\uparrow=0.3\Gamma_\downarrow\) and \(0.6\Gamma_\downarrow\), the lasing frequency occurs noticeably to the right of the peak luminescence: the conditions to maximize \(\mathcal{L}_{\vect{k}}\), which depends on both the density of states and their populations, do not, in general, coincide with the point at which the lasing instability develops.
+We explore this further in Ref.~\cite{supplement} by examining the real and imaginary parts of the inverse Green's functions as the transition is approached.